Our research

 In a world where people with learning disabilities have endlessly heard their stories told by someone else, this project is a desperately needed addition to the research space.

 As we continue on our journey, we will be adding clips from interviews and stories to this website.
-Our complete interviews will then be shown at a touring exhibition in London, York, Nottingham and Cornwall in 2025, before being preserved in the British Library.
+Our complete interviews will then be shown at a touring exhibition in London, York, Nottingham and Cornwall in early 2026, before being preserved in the British Library.

 This archiving will be vital for preserving cultural heritage, celebrating the present and historic achievements of the people we support, and raising public awareness about the challenges they’ve faced.
 We will also share our own research articles on our website.